YashasAB/notebook445/yab2_LabNotebook.md

 Insert photo of formula

-The frequencies we can produce with these limited voltage outputs may not be exactly the same as a certain musical notes frequency we are aiming to produce.

 Here is a graph that shows the frequencies we can produce because of limits faced because of the 980Hz duty cycle.